MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 ![Voxel Coordinates](/images/tutorials/basicmechanics/VoxelCoordinates.png "Voxel Coordinates")

 Load the file *Liver1_CT_venous.small.tif* .The `Info` module shows detailed information about the image loaded by the `LocalImage`.
 Opening the `SoExaminerViewer` shows the voxel coordinate system of the loaded image.
-You might have to change the LUT in `SoGVRVolumeRenderer` so that the image looks better.
+You may have to change the LUT in `SoGVRVolumeRenderer` so that the image looks better.

 ![Voxel coordinates of the loaded image](/images/tutorials/basicmechanics/SoExaminerViewer_Voxel.png "Voxel coordinates of the loaded image")